bicCluster/learning-cluster/README.md

 ## <a name="install-subnet">Establish Subnet</a>

+Notice: during the entire process (even after you finish this part), you’d better not reboot any of the four machines after you have done with following establish subnet steps, otherwise you may lose your network connection and need to re-install the OS once again (Welcome for the notes if you could solve this problems without re-installing OS).

 1. Connect servers physically, through the switch and network adapter ports on each machine.
 Usually this step has already been done.
 2. Start from the `losamalos` Up the `eth0` network of `losalamos`. using command `sudo ifconfig eth0 up`
 3. Configure `eth0` in the file `/etc/network/interfaces` with `static ip = 10.0.0.2`, `netmask 255.255.255.0`, `gateway 10.0.0.2`, and `broadcast 10.0.0.255`.
 You can find an example [here](https://wiki.debian.org/NetworkConfiguration), in the **Configuring the interface manually** section.
 Since this file is read-only, you may want to edit it with sudo.